If you work for a tech startup, you may have non-qualified stock options (NSOs).

 If you didn’t exercise at least a year prior: ordinary income rates

 This is the worst tax case.

-Your remaining profit is taxed at the same rate as your phantom profit earlier.
+Your remaining gain is taxed at the same rate as your phantom gain earlier.

-This means, effectively, your full pre-tax profit (the selling price minus the strike price) is taxed at the highest possible rates, and your net profit is the same regardless of whether and when you exercised (or what the 409A valuation was at the time).
+This means, effectively, your full pre-tax gain (the selling price minus the strike price) is taxed at the highest possible rates, and your net gain is the same regardless of whether and when you exercised (or what the 409A valuation was at the time).

 Here’s a real-world example